ghodulik95/chromebook-nautilus-desktop/README.md

 3. **Modify Google Chrome .desktop launcher file**

-	Many of the top-row keymappings require the following launch flags to prevent key interception by Chrome:
+	Many of the top-row keymappings require the following launch flag to prevent key interception by Chrome:

         --disable-features=KeyboardShortcutViewer